spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 "objects.png:0@5, objects.png:1@10, objects.png:2@5"
 ```

 This will specify three animation frames, with the first and last lasting 5 in-game frames, and the second lasting 10.
+(The game runs at 60 frames per second.)

 ### MultiTexture
 Sometimes, you can specify multiple textures instead of one.
 This will change which texture is used based on in-game conditions.
 An example of this being used in the vanilla game is with the seed phase of crops; they all have two seed sprites, but only one is used on each tile, depending on where the crop is.